-Our Undiscovered Southern Laos & Cambodia tour will provides you truly ‘off the beaten track’ in these two fascinating countries of Laos and Cambodia.
-Trek to pristine waterfalls and through villages untouched by time, stopping to meet friendly locals on the way.
-Discover ancient Khmer temples in southern Laos venture to remote Ratanakiri province in northeastern Cambodia.
-Cruise on Mekong River exploring the 4000 Islands, Stung Treng and Kratie to seek out the Mekong Irrawaddy dolphins.
+Our Undiscovered Southern Laos & Cambodia tour will provide you with a truly ‘off the beaten track’ experience when travelling in these two fascinating countries of Laos and Cambodia.
+Trek to pristine waterfalls and through villages untouched by time, then stop to meet friendly locals on the way.
+Discover ancient Khmer temples in southern Laos, venture into remote Ratanakiri Province in northeastern Cambodia.
+Cruise on the Mekong River, exploring the 4000 Islands, Stung Treng and Kratie to seek out the Mekong Irrawaddy dolphins.
 Enter a world of mountains, elephants and ethnic minorities before ending your adventure in Phnom Penh.

 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-Upon arrival at the Pakse Airport, you will be welcomed by our Asia Senses guide then be transferred to your hotel for check in.
-Pakse is the capital of Champasak province.
-It's one of the biggest cities in Laos and a major transportation hub for southern Laos.
+Upon arrival at the Pakse Airport, you will be welcomed by our local guide then transferred to your hotel for check in.
+Pakse is the capital of Champasak Province and is a major transportation hub for southern Laos.

-Ban E-Tu Waterfall is located between Pakse and Paksong, offers a serene place for refreshing swimming.
-Then we visit Tad Fane Waterfall which is 3 km far from Ban E Tu Waterfall.
-It is the tallest waterfalls in Bolaven Plateau and probably in Laos.
+The Ban E-Tu waterfall is located between Pakse and Paksong, offering a serene place for refreshing swimming.
+Located 3 km afar, the Tad Fane waterfall is the tallest waterfalls in Bolaven Plateau and probably in Laos.
 We also stop to visit villages of ethnic minorities.

-After that, we drive back to Pakse City for dinner.
-Relaxing at the hotel and enjoying coffee - specialty of Bolaven Plateau.
+After that, drive back to Pakse City for our welcomed dinner.
+Relax at the hotel and enjoy a cup of coffee - specialty of Bolaven Plateau.

 Next, enjoy a meal in Ban Wat That Village, a laidback township with friendly people and beautiful scenery, where you can enjoy a leisurely afternoon.
 Tonight you’ll check into the charming La Folie Lodge on Don Daeng Island, complete with river views and manicured gardens.